Staircase Calculator (Steps, Riser, Tread, Run & Headroom)

 Step 2 — Adjust Riser Height

-The actual riser height is recalculated to evenly distribute the total height:
+The actual riser height is recalculated to evenly distribute the total height across the rounded step count:

 Step 3 — Calculate Total Run